 - Short-term rehabilitation: For many years, short-term rehab was considered an add-on service in many communities.
 But in recent years thinking has changed, and communities are focusing on delivering a short-term rehabilitation experience that will have seniors considering their community for their future plans.
 Whereas rehab was once something you scrambled to find after an unexpected surgery, illness or injury.
 Today with more active and vibrant seniors, many are having preplanned surgeries and are planning for themselves where they want to recover.
 Providing a comfortable, contemporary, quality experience could mean the difference between a one-time visit and a future resident.

-These are just a few of the trends we’re seeing for 2019-2020.
+These are just a few of the trends we’re seeing.
 Stay tuned to our blog for more information on the latest news in senior living.